HeavenFox/coursepad/INSTALLING.md

 Create a database `CREATE DATABASE coursepad;`

 Import the schema file in `server/schema/`.
 Don't forget to switch to your database first! (e.g. `\c coursepad`)

+#### Install Redis
+CoursePad.me uses Redis to manage sessions, as well as a message queue.

+You simply need to download redis and run it.
+It's that simple.

 #### Install Go
 Install Go.
 CoursePad.me is known to work on 1.7.